elizabethhim/seven-nation-army/README.md

 # Seven-Nation-Army
-You are one of the seven Great Powers prior to World War I and your goal is to conquer all of Europe! \ (well… at least half of it)
+You are one of the seven Great Powers prior to World War I and your goal is to conquer all of Europe! (well, at least half)

 # The Team
 [Christopher Greer](https://github.com/BornIncompetence)\